-While many of the initial pilot projects were utility- For projects approved in 2020-2021, contract owned, a large share of more recent storage projects are procured under third-party contracts where the utility or load serving entity pays a contract price in exchange for the rights to the project's certain attributes.
+While many of the initial pilot projects were utilityowned, a large share of more recent storage projects is procured under third-party contracts where the utility or load serving entity pays a contract price in exchange for the rights to the project's certain attributes.
 Most of the energy storage contracts executed by the California utilities have either a fixed flat price that remains constant over time or a price schedule escalating annually at a set rate.

-Figure 16 below summarizes the energy storage contract prices over time, with data aggregated by grid domain and type of contracts.
+Figure 16 below summarizes the IOUs' energy storage contract prices over time, with data aggregated by grid domain and type of contracts.
 Overall, we see a wide range of prices depending on vintage, grid domain, procurement track, and project size.
 Earlier energy storage contracts were significantly more expensive across all grid domains.
 Recent contracts are predominantly for much larger transmission-connected energy storage projects, and they generally reflect the cost reductions seen in the global storage industry.

-prices are in the range of \$5-\$8/kW-month for resource adequacy (RA)-only contracts and \$9-\$14/kW-month for all-in contracts through which the utility retains all of project attributes for the contracted period.
+For projects approved in 2020-2021, most contract prices are in the range of \$5-\$8/kW-month for resource adequacy (RA)-only contracts and \$9-\$14/kW-month for all-in contracts through which the utility retains all of project attributes for the contracted period.

 Under an RA-only contract, the utility buys RA capacity and the third-party owner retains all other resource attributes.
-For example, resource owner can participate in the CAISO energy and ancillary services markets and keep associated revenues.
+For example, resource owners can participate in the CAISO energy and ancillary services markets and keep associated revenues.
 This allows the owner of the project to offer the resource's capacity at a lower price point relative to an all-in contract.
 The data show the historical price differential between recent RA-only and all-in storage contracts approved in 2020-2021 was around \$5/kW-month on average.

-Figure 16: IOU third-party storage contract prices by grid domain and CPUC approval year (2022 \$).
+Figure 16: IOUs' third-party storage contract prices by grid domain and CPUC approval year (2022 \$).

-Most of grid-scale energy storage systems procured in California today are configured for 4-hour duration, which means they can continuously discharge up to 4 hours at full capacity.
+Most grid-scale battery energy storage systems historically procured in California are configured for 4-hour duration, which means they can continuously discharge up to 4 hours at full capacity.
 This is a result of the high initial value of 4-hour storage in addressing current system reliability needs.
 Lithium-ion batteries currently dominate the market due to their favorable economics for providing short-duration capacity.

-Going forward, as California continues to decarbonize its electric system by deploying more clean energy resources, system flexibility needs and role of storage will evolve and longer duration storage systems will be needed.
+Going forward, as California continues to decarbonize its electric system by deploying more clean energy resources, system flexibility needs and the role of storage will evolve and longer duration storage systems will be needed.
 Batteries are highly modular and there are no technical barriers to configuring them with longer durations above 4 hours.
 But a very large share of batteries' installed cost is from energy-related costs (e.g., battery pack), which increases with duration.
-For example, duration is estimated to cost around \$2,700/kW, with little incremental cost.

-which is 1.8 times the cost of a 4-hour battery with the same nameplate MW.
+For example, a 4-hour transmission-connected battery currently costs around \$1,500/kW (Figure 17).
+A battery with 8-hour duration is estimated to cost around \$2,700/kW, which is 1.8 times the cost of a 4-hour battery with the same nameplate MW.